Female sexual anatomy

 Labia minora

-- The labia minora and majora differ in size and shape in different women
+- The labia minora and majora differ in size and shape in every body

 - Also helps to lubricate and is sensitive to touch